 Getting enough vitamin D plays an important role in keeping you healthy by protecting against diseases or conditions, these conditions can include:

-Vitamin D is a significant element that helps maintain your overall health.
-The article above discusses how a vitamin D deficiency can cause varying health problems and negatively impact your quality of life.
-However, you can easily and effectively boost your vitamin D levels by the following natural measures.
+Vitamin D (the sunshine vitamin) is important to maintain overall health.
+You can easily and effectively boost your vitamin D levels by taking the following measures.

 The best way to get the sunshine vitamin is through sunlight.
 Increasing your exposure to sunlight is one of the best ways to increase your vitamin D consumption.
 You should consider the duration, time, skin tone and sensitivity to decide how much sunlight exposure is adequate.

 Another way to up your vitamin D intake is through nutritional supplements.
-You cn consult your healthcare provider about the type of supplement ideal for you.
+You can consult your healthcare provider about the type of supplement ideal for you.

 Obesity can make you more prone to developing vitamin D deficiency.
 You should aim to achieve and attain your ideal body weight by proper diet and physical activity.